 Probiotics help colonize your gut with essential bacteria.
 Prebiotics help feed that good bacterium.
 Together they help you have a superhero system.

 GOOD SOURCES OF PROBIOTICS (Choose 2 or 3 to incorporate into your diet):

 Natural Yeast/Sourdough Bread

 Raw aged cheese

-Probiotic Supplements (I only recommend the BioKult brand here (affiliate link)) + a homemade probiotic
+Probiotic supplements (I recommend the Bio-Kult brand), in addition to a homemade probiotic

 Wheat, properly prepared